 Studying International Politics brings a focus on power, authority, citizenship, conflict and cooperation in the world around us.

-Current international trends are interpreted in historical perspective yet with a view to future directions and likely developments.
+Current international trends are interpreted in a historical perspective yet with a view to future directions and likely developments.
 Politics affects all our lives and with a deeper understanding you can join in conversations that address key issues.

 Programme in detail